pyamg/pyamg/docs/paper/paper.md

      8           4           16 [0.00%]
 ```
 In this case, the hierarchy consists of nine levels, with SciPy's pseudoinverse (`pinv`)
 being used on the coarsest level.
-Also displayed is the fraction of unknowns (nonzeros) on all levels
+Also displayed is the ratio of unknowns (nonzeros) on all levels
 compared to the fine level, also known as the grid (operator) complexity.

 The solve phase, using standard V-cycles, is executed with the object's solve: